 The physical therapy clinical specialization program is administered by the American Board of Physical Therapy Specialties (ABPTS), which is the governing board for the specialist certification program within the American Physical Therapy Association (APTA).
-To date, more than 4,100 physical therapists have achieved board certification in the specialty areas of Cardiovascular and Pulmonary, Clinical Electrophysiologic, Geriatric, Neurologic, Orthopaedic, Pediatric, and Sports physical therapy.
-The number of certified specialists has grown from 197 in 1990 to 4,126 in 2002.
+To date, more than 16,000 physical therapists have achieved board certification in the specialty areas of Cardiovascular and Pulmonary, Clinical Electrophysiologic, Geriatric, Neurologic, Orthopaedic, Pediatric, Sports, and Women's Health physical therapy.
+The number of certified specialists has grown from 197 in 1990 to 16,138 in 2014.

 The response rate was 56%, with seven hundred fifty four surveys returned and used for data analysis.
 The employment facilities that were surveyed included private practice offices, outpatient facilities or clinics, acute care hospitals, academic institutions, skilled nursing/extended care/intermediate care facilities, sub-acute rehab hospital (inpatient), home care, and school systems.
 Respondents reported active involvement in oversight responsibility for the physical therapy function/program at their facility and the supervision of physical therapists, with more than 96% reporting being involved in hiring and employee selection.
 Accordingly, the survey data provided a valuable source of information about the meaning and value of the specialist certification credential to employers of physical therapists.